emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 This section will show how to deploy **Cisco Secure Cloud Analytics** to this Cloud Native environment.
 [Secure Cloud Analytics](https://www.cisco.com/c/en/us/products/security/stealthwatch-cloud/index.html)
-provides the visibility and threat detection capabilities you need to keep your workloads highly secure in all major cloud environments like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.
-And guess what, it supports integration directly with the kubernetes cluster.
+provides the visibility and threat detection capabilities you need to keep your workloads highly secure in all major cloud environments like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform, and guess what, it supports integration directly with the kubernetes cluster.

 1. Log in to your Secure Cloud Analytics portal and go to `Setting` then `Integrations`.